 - Be employed or contracted on a college or university campus and directly provide auxiliary/ancillary services

-- Have a Bachelor’s degree or higher from a U.S. regionally accredited college or university or foreign equivalent OR five years of full-time work or military experience to substitute.
+- Have a Bachelor’s degree or higher from a U.S. or Canadian regionally accredited college or university or foreign equivalent OR five years of full-time work or military experience to substitute.

 - Have four years’ full-time experience in management (within the last ten years) directly related to auxiliary/ancillary services (non-academic support services).

 - Three years of these must be in higher education auxiliary/ancillary services